All Terminus customers have access to this feature. Please review our implementation guide for further details on getting started.

 Tracking website behavior of target accounts closes the loop on understanding if Terminus campaigns are driving engagement.
 Impressions and clicks tell part of the story, but insight into how those ads are affecting traffic to your website from your target accounts tells an even stronger story about campaign performance.
 For example, impressions and clicks don’t capture the VP who has seen your ads everywhere and then Google’s your company to do research.
 Combined with account progression reporting*, you now have all of the right indicators to measure the success of your Terminus campaigns in helping drive the results that matter: opportunities created, new customers, and larger deal sizes.

-If you have any questions about Account-Based Visitor ID or would like to learn more, please reach out to your CSM or email email@example.com.
+If you have further questions about Account-Based Visitor ID, please email email@example.com.